energyscope/EnergyScope_pathway/docs/sections/Model formulation.rst

 Thus, the residual value is to a fraction of the investment cost of this technology when it has been built.
 This fraction is the ratio between the number of remaining years and the lifetime of the technology.
 In the previous example, the residual investment of the PV built is 75%.

+The proposed implementation has a limitation: in the particular case where a technology could have been used after 2050 and has been decommissioned, the residual investment will be accounted.
+Ones could suggest to remove the decommissioned part (:math:`\textbf{F}_\textbf{decom}`).
+However, this implementation would disadvantage the decommissioning.
+Indeed, in the previous particular case, the solver would prefer to keep the technology and not use it to recover a part of its cost.
+Thus, in both cases, the technology cost will be recovered, however in the second case, the technology capacity will remain until 2050.
+We preferred the first implementaion rather the second one.